Broadwater, New South Wales

-Broadwater is a small town in the Richmond Valley local government area, in the Northern Rivers region of New South Wales, Australia.
-In 2016, the town had a population of 640 people.
-It is on the Pacific Highway.
+Broadwater is a small town which sits within the Richmond Valley and City of Lismore local government areas, in the Northern Rivers region of New South Wales, Australia.
+It is 52 km from the regional centre of Casino and 35.5 km from Lismore.

+The traditional owners of this region are the Bundjalung people.

+In 2021, the town had a population of 524 people.
+It is on the Pacific Highway and it is adjacent to the Broadwater National Park.

+History

 The history of Broadwater has largely revolved around its sugar mill.
 In 1863 Henry Cook and Alexander MacDonald became the first people to select land in the area.
 To begin with, sugar was grown and crushed on the small private farms in the region.

-The Colonial Sugar Refining Company (CSR) opened the town's sugar mill in 1880.
+The CSR opened the town's sugar mill in 1880.
 In the early days sugar cane was grown as far up the Richmond River as the town of Bexhill and was carried to the mill on punts.
 In 1978 CSR sold the mill to the newly formed New South Wales Sugar Milling Cooperative, which established its head office at Broadwater.